EricBright/eb-ketab/README.md

 ## License

 Copyright © 2022, Eric Bright (<https://sophy.ca/>), with Reserved Font Name EB-Ketab.

-Copyright © 2001, Naser Ebrahimi, with Reserved Font Name A-Ketab, and N-Ketab.

 This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is included in the repository as a file called LICENSE, and is also available with a FAQ at:
 <http://scripts.sil.org/OFL>